-Rescue Hi-Surf: Is the Fox Show Based on a True Story?
+Rescue HI-Surf: Is the Fox Show Based on a True Story?

 The show presents a realistic account of the responsibilities and hardships that lifeguards shoulder by charting a different rescue mission with every episode.
 Consequently, viewers get to glimpse into the more practical experiences that shape a lifeguard’s profession through the dramatized lens of Team North Shore.
 For the same reason, ‘Rescue: HI-Surf’ may lead viewers to wonder if the characters’ on-screen adventures hold any basis in reality.

-For the most part, ‘Rescue Hi-Surf’ presents a fictionalized tale in the overarching storyline that it pens through the central characters.
+For the most part, ‘Rescue HI-Surf’ presents a fictionalized tale in the overarching storyline that it pens through the central characters.
 Consequently, Em and her colleagues aren’t based on real-life counterparts whose stories were taken as the base of inspiration for the show.
 Nonetheless, the show does draw from reality in other prominent ways.
 Matt Kester, the show’s creator, is a Hawaii resident and has been living in Oahu for decades now.
 However, he had always felt that despite the country’s exposure within mainstream media, the real Hawaii that he lives in seldom finds its way to the big screen.

 Consequently, with this project, Kester wanted to showcase a realistic account of life in Hawaii, especially for the regular, working-class, and service people.
-In a conversation with Deadline, Kester elaborated upon the same and said, “It’s a difficult way to live, actually, because it’s [Hawaii] an expensive place to live.
+In a conversation with Deadline, Kester elaborated upon the same and said, “It’s a difficult way to live, actually, because it’s (Hawaii is) an expensive place to live.
 So for first responders, for lifeguards, for teachers, it’s very hard to carve out a life, but it’s so beautiful, and you love it.”
 As such, with the same in mind, the show’s creator and John Wells, an executive producer and director, set out to bring an authentic version of life as a Hawaiian resident.

 The show achieves the same most prominently when it depicts the variety of struggles certain characters face in their lives.
 For instance, Hina Alexander, a Hawaiian native, grapples with the rapidly increasing cost of living, while Will, an Australian immigrant, goes through the trials and errors of fitting in.
 On the other hand, the show also showcases the drawbacks of increased tourism through the more professionally driven storylines.
 Therefore, Kester, who moved to Oahu with a yet unfulfilled dream of becoming a professional surfer, efficiently captures the nuances of the show’s geographical setting.